kothurisindhu2000/Vehicle-Service-Inventory-Management/README.md

 # Vehicle-Service-Inventory-Management

 ## Installation requirements
- --pip install MySQL-connector-python
+ - pip install MySQL-connector-python
- --pip install tkcalendar
+ - pip install tkcalendar

 ### To start:
   Run the /dist/Login.exe to start the project.